-- a) BIW reserves the right to reassign a Front Line Supervisor back into his/her prior classification in the bargaining unit under the following conditions: - Front Line Supervisors may not be regressed into a trade on layoff. - Front Line Supervisors may only be regressed into the Local S6 classification that they worked in prior to leading. - Regressed Front Line Supervisors are not eligible for transfer to any other Local S6 classification until he/she has worked in the regressed-to trade for six (6) months. - Should a regressed Front Line Supervisor work in his previous classification for six (6) months succeeding his regression, he will recover his previous bargaining unit seniority for purposes of layoff, recall and all seniority driven assignments. - b) Front Line Supervisor means that the person is a supervisor as defined by the National Labor Relations Act. - c) BIW will limit the use of back-up supervisors to forty-four (44) days per supervisor in the six-month periods from January through June and from July through December and will also similarly limit the use of any single Local S6 member during the six-month periods. - d) Local S6 members performing back-up supervisor functions will be paid a while-assigned rate of \$3.19 per hour.
+- a) BIW reserves the right to reassign a Front Line Supervisor back into his/her prior classification in the bargaining unit under the following conditions: - Front Line Supervisors may not be regressed into a trade on layoff. - Front Line Supervisors may only be regressed into the Local S6 classification that they worked in prior to leading. - Regressed Front Line Supervisors are not eligible for transfer to any other Local S6 classification until he/she has worked in the regressed-to trade for six (6) months. - Should a regressed Front Line Supervisor work in his previous classification for six (6) months succeeding his regression, he will recover his previous bargaining unit seniority for purposes of layoff, recall and all seniority driven assignments. - b) Front Line Supervisor means that the person is a supervisor as defined by the National Labor Relations Act. - c) Local S6 members performing back-up supervisor functions will be paid a while-assigned rate of \$5.00 per hour.